Andrea del Boca: Personal life

 Her parents are the actress and dancer Ana María Castro and the film director Nicolás del Boca.
 She has two siblings: brother Adrián, working as a doctor in the United States, and sister Anabella who is a costume designer.

 In 1982, she began a five-year relationship with Argentine actor and singer Silvestre (José Luis Rodríguez, not to be confused with the Venezuelan singer of the same name) whom she had met while working on the series Cien días de Ana.
 Their relationship sparked controversy as Silvestre was 12 years older than Andrea who was still underage.
 Moreover, Silvestre was married at that time and his wife was pregnant.
-From 1988 to 1995 Andrea's partner was Argentine filmmaker Raúl de la Torre, and from 1995 to 1997 she was involved with American health care policy expert Jeffrey A. Sachs.
+From 1988 to 1995 Andrea's partner was Argentine filmmaker Raúl de la Torre, and from 1995 to 1997 she was involved with American health care policy expert Jeffrey Sachs.
 In 2000, the actress was briefly dating the businessman Ricardo Biasotti and gave birth to their daughter Anna Chiara Biasotti on 15 November 2000.

 She is a supporter of Cristina Fernández de Kirchner.